franklin822/music-visual-app/README.md

 - [ ] Visualizer animations that react to audio
 - [ ] User-customizable themes
 - [ ] Create multiple playlists
+- [ ] Make playlist and queue retractable (only display the current song)
+- [ ] Add customizability for the background

 ## 📄 License